pavankum/cp2k/cp2k/tools/build_libsmm/libxsmm/README.md

 make realclean
 ```

-The library can be configured to accept row-major (default) or column-major order matrices.
-This is accomplished using the variable ROW_MAJOR (0 for column-major, and row-major order otherwise).
-The following configures the column-major format:
+The library can be configured to accept row-major or column-major (default) order matrices.
+The row-major storage scheme is accomplished by setting ROW_MAJOR=1 (0 for column-major, and row-major otherwise):

 ```
-make ROW_MAJOR=0
+make ROW_MAJOR=1
 ```

 By default, LIBXSMM is not optimized for particular matrix sizes (M, N, and K values).
 Specializing the library for certain matrix sizes (and therefore optimizing the performance) can be achieved in the following way: